concretedesign/concrete-isomorphic-react/README.md

 # Concrete Isomorphic React Boilerplate

-A boilerplate project for isomorphic react.js + hapi.js using gulp and browserify
+A boilerplate project for isomorphic react.js + hapi.js using gulp and browserify.

 ### Setup